Blog

 How Could Acupuncture Help Spinal Cord Injury?

-When acupuncture was introduced to Toronto's Lyndhurst Hospital in 1992, The Medical Advisory Committee wisely restricted our treatment to the management of pain.
-Obviously, if we were to try to cure paralysis with our needles, everyone would want treatment.
+When acupuncture was introduced to Toronto’s Lyndhurst Hospital in 1992, The Medical Advisory Committee wisely restricted our treatment to the management of pain.

 Chinese Scalp Acupuncture: A Powerful Tool